Data center: Airflow and environmental control

+Humidity control not only prevents moisture-related issues: importantly, excess humidity can cause dust to adhere more readily to fan blades and heat sinks, impeding air cooling leading to higher temperatures.

 Aisle containment

 Cold aisle containment is done by exposing the rear of equipment racks, while the fronts of the servers are enclosed with doors and covers.
 This is similar to how large-scale food companies refrigerate and store their products.

 Computer cabinets/Server farms are often organized for containment of hot/cold aisles.
 Proper air duct placement prevents the cold and hot air from mixing.
-Rows of cabinets are paired to face each other so that the cool and hot air intakes and exhausts don't mix air, which would severely reduce cooling efficiency.
+Rows of cabinets are paired to face each other so that the cool and hot air intakes and exhausts do not mix air, which would severely reduce cooling efficiency.

-Alternatively, a range of underfloor panels can create efficient cold air pathways directed to the raised floor vented tiles.
+Alternatively, a range of underfloor panels can create efficient cold air pathways directed to the raised-floor vented tiles.
 Either the cold aisle or the hot aisle can be contained.

-Another option is fitting cabinets with vertical exhaust ducts Chimney Hot exhaust pipes/vents/ducts can direct the air into a Plenum space above a Dropped ceiling and back to the cooling units or to outside vents.
+Another option is fitting cabinets with vertical exhaust duct chimneys.
+Hot exhaust pipes/vents/ducts can direct the air into a Plenum space above a Dropped ceiling and back to the cooling units or to outside vents.
 With this configuration, traditional hot/cold aisle configuration is not a requirement.